I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Button the fronts of shirts, and perhaps the jacket (unless it is particularly wide, in which case it is better to let the sides overlap more than is possible with the buttons done up).

 The easiest place to form the bundle is on a large flat surface, such as a bed.
-If your bag features a zipper around three full sides (as recommended in my discussion of business bags), it will open flat for packing, which enables the wrapping of the bundle right in the bag; this can be convenient in cluttered locations.
+In more cluttered locations — assuming that your bag features a zipper around three full sides, as recommended in my discussion of business bags — you can open your bag flat, and wrap the bundle right in the bag.
 Mostly, though, you'll find bundle wrapping more easily accomplished on a larger flat surface.
+(Even in this case, a bag that opens flat is preferred, as the bundle, when completed, can be placed directly into it without being disturbed.)

 At this point, consider the dimensions of your core object, which will eventually be placed atop the pile of clothing.
 One edge of each garment will align with (or extend slightly beyond) an edge of the core.
 As you add additional garments, their directions will alternate, and the shape of the core object will dictate their locations (this should be much more clear in the diagram referenced below).
 Don't obsess over this, however: you'll be able to adjust the core position relative to the garments during the wrapping process, but it's easier if you get the clothing positions approximately correct to start with.